NIRALUser/NeuroRuler/docs/dependencies.rst

 .. code-block:: text

-    sphinx-apidoc -o . ../src       # Copy files from ../src to . (docs/) make html
+    sphinx-apidoc -o . ../src       # Generate files from ../src and put in . (docs/) make html

-:code:`docs/_build/html/index.html` should now contain the local version of the documentation pages.
+:code:`docs/_build/html/index.html` will now contain the local version of the documentation pages.
+You can open it in a web browser to check it out before pushing, which will automatically update the website.
+From now on, you can just run :code:`make html` to update the html pages.
+You don't need to run :code:`sphinx-apidoc` unless you create a new package.

+You can edit :code:`docs/index.rst`, which is the homepage.

 Now follow the Read the Docs tutorial starting from `Sign up for Read the Docs <https://docs.readthedocs.io/en/stable/tutorial/#sign-up-for-read-the-docs>`_.
 You can end at Checking the first build.
 To set up CDD (continuous documentation deployment), check `Permissions for connected accounts <https://docs.readthedocs.io/en/stable/guides/git-integrations.html>`_ and follow the `Provider-specific instructions steps <https://docs.readthedocs.io/en/stable/guides/git-integrations.html#provider-specific-instructions>`_.

-Lastly, modify :code:`docs/index.rst`, which is the homepage.

 RST formatting
 ==============